Code-Me-Daddy-20/Code-Me-Daddy-20/README.md

 ### 🙇 Hello there ..

-- 🧑‍💻 I’m currently working on : *25 React Projects , Linear DSA*
+- 🧑‍💻 I’m currently working on : *React Projects , Linear DSA*
 - 🧠 I’m currently learning : *FrontEnd ( React , Adv.
 JavaScript ) , DSA*
 - 👯 I’m looking to collaborate on : *FrontEnd WebSites*
 - 🤔 I’m looking for help with : *how to contribute in Open Source*